I Am :

 Our Chair’s research focuses on three areas

-• Reducing the environmental impact of aviation, in particular by hybridising on-board energy sources and exploring innovative aircraft architectures and operating modes,
+• Reducing the environmental impact of aviation, in particular by hybridizing on-board energy sources and exploring innovative aircraft architectures and operating modes,

 • understanding society’s needs in terms of mobility.
-Formalising and modelling these needs will enable us to design the type of operations and aircraft that can meet them,
+Formalizing and modelling these needs will enable us to design the type of operations and aircraft that can meet them,

 • certification of these new architectures, incorporating the new regulatory approach introduced by the aviation safety authorities for CS-23 category aircraft.
 In particular, this approach will encourage the introduction of innovations in aircraft while guaranteeing the high level of safety required in aviation.